MicrosoftDocs/winui-api/microsoft.ui.xaml/leavingbackgroundeventhandler.md

 # Microsoft.UI.Xaml.LeavingBackgroundEventHandler

 ## -description

-Represents the method that will handle the [Application.LeavingBackground](application_leavingbackground.md) event.
+The handler for the [Application.LeavingBackground](application_leavingbackground.md) event.

 ## -parameters

 ### -param sender

 The object where the handler is attached.

 ### -param e

 Event data for the event.

 ## -remarks

+This event is not invoked by desktop applications.

 ## -examples